Is your will up to date?

 While there are some unique requirements for updating your will in certain states and territories, overall, Australia has a series of uniform policies that are in place to ensure changes are legally binding when made.

-When updating your will, it is best to do this in the presence of a solicitor to ensure it is done properly and is legally binding.
-If you make changes without legal counsel, the changes may not be legally binding, and this could impact the validity of your will.
+When updating your will, it is best to do this in the presence of a solicitor.
+This will ensure it is done properly and is legally binding.
+If you make changes without legal counsel, the changes may not be legally binding.
+This could impact the validity of your will.

 To make the appropriate updates and changes you can add a postscript called a codicil to your will.
 This is a new document featuring amendments and updates to the original will.
 It is best for small changes that are easy to understand otherwise you do run the risk of leaving legally unclear directions after your death.